 I was Born in Port-au-Prince, Haiti on September 12th conceived by Ruth Boliere, School Teacher/Government worker and Fred Lemorin, Banker.
 I could blatantly admit that I had the best 7 years of my life there.
 Everything from the people to the food were amazing.
 Family, in my opinion is valued more In Haiti than the US.
 As you all know, it is the poorest country in the Western Hemisphere and as a result the only valuable commodity that we have is each other.
 I remember living in a full house with my parents, Uncles, Aunt, Grandma, Grandpas and even distant cousins.
 It was great because I would never get bored, there was always an activity to take part in.
 Whether it was playing house with my little cousins or playing soccer with my older uncles.
 It was such a carefree way of living even if we didn’t have much.

 I moved to the U.S on October 26th, 1991.
 Even though life was simpler in Haiti, the living conditions were pretty harsh to say the least.
 Furthermore, The government was very unstable which resulted in the crime rate raising to an ultimate high!
 I first lived in Miami (which is only 2hrs away from Haiti) for a very short amount of time.
 We then moved to Brooklyn, NYC to live with my Grandfather (my mom’s father) who’s been living here since the late 1970s.
 Unfortunately, my grandpa didn’t have a place of his own.
-He was living with a very lovely family who rented him a room which is where we stayed until we got on our feet.
+He was living with a very lovely family who rented him a room.
+That is where my family and I stayed until we got on our feet.

-After being the face of BAPE NYC for 9 years, I am now an independent, Forbes featured Entertainment News Writer and Creative Consultant.
+After being the face of BAPE NYC for 9 years, I am now an independent, Forbes featured Storyteller, Copywriter and Creative Consultant.